 Camp Kesem is a college student run summer overnight camp for kids with a parent who has (or has had) cancer.
 This camp is a chance for kids ages 6-13 to have a fun-filled week and just be kids.
 Many MIT students have served as camp counselors.

-Charles River Conservancy organizes volunteers to beautify the Parklands and preserve the landscape, advocate for land uses that advance healthy living, public access, and physical parkland improvements, and build awareness about the Charles River.
+Charles River Conservancy organizes volunteers to beautify the Parklands and preserve the landscape, advocates for land uses that advance healthy living, public access, and physical parkland improvements, and builds awareness about the Charles River.

 CityDays is a fall event organized by the MIT Public Service Center that encourages all undergraduate and graduate students to participate in a day of service around Greater Boston.

 Community Art Center in Cambridge was founded in 1932 and is committed to nurturing children and young adults with limited access to financial resources so they achieve personal and cultural growth, and have a positive impact on their world through joyful experiences in the arts.

 Community Music Outreach is a program run through the Cambridge Center for Adult Education that emphasizes musical education to enhance community.

 Freshman Urban Program (FUP) is a freshman pre-orientation program that introduces students to MIT and the surrounding community through service activities and discussion of urban issues.